Metalwork

 Tumble Slurry Blasting:

-The tumble slurry blasting is also called wet blasting due to the fact that it uses hot water to provide the desired cleaning or surface preparation outcome.
-It is a three-part process that involves the application of an alkali hot water to prepare the surface, the blasting of an abrasive slurry onto the surface.
+Tumble slurry blasting is also called wet blasting due to the fact that it uses hot water to provide the desired cleaning or surface preparation outcome.
+It is a three-part process that involves the application of alkali hot water to prepare the surface, and the blasting of an abrasive slurry onto the surface.
 Finally using another alkali hot water application to rinse the part.
-This process is totally different from other blasting processes as a high speed-blast wheel used to drive the slurry instead of compressed air.
+This process is totally different from other blasting processes as a high-speed-blast wheel is used to drive the slurry instead of compressed air.

 Parts Cleaning:

-Parts cleaning is a very important process necessary for removing contaminants before the implementation of other industrial metal finishing process. ultrasonic washing is one of most common cleaning method where high frequency sound waves are used to produce an intensive scrubbing action.
-This action help to remove stubborn contaminants and debris.
+Parts cleaning is a very important process necessary for removing contaminants before the implementation of other industrial metal finishing processes. ultrasonic washing is one of the most common cleaning methods where high-frequency sound waves are used to produce an intensive scrubbing action.
+This action helps to remove stubborn contaminants and debris.

 Industrial Applications of metal finishing processes

-The following listed below represent the applications of metal finishing process:
+The following listed below represent the applications of the metal finishing process:

 • Automotive